dgruano/evolver-utils/README.md

 # evolver-utils

-This is a set of Python scripts we use in the SyntheCell team to analyse data and interact with the eVOLVER.
+This is a set of Python scripts and other resources we use in the SyntheCell team to analyse data and interact with the eVOLVER.
 I coded everything using a Mac, so there may be some parts not optimised for Windows.